Why thyroid test during pregnancy is vital

 The thyroid is the central processing system of the human body.
 Therefore, any malfunctioning of the gland can critically affect the functioning of other organs as well.

-KOCHI: Thyroid disease especially among pregnant women needs attention as it has potential adverse consequences.
-The condition, hyperthyroidism leads to miscarriages, premature births and even the brain development of the newborn, if left unnoticed.
+CHENNAI: Thyroid disease, especially among pregnant women, needs attention as it has potential adverse consequences.
+The condition, hyperthyroidism, leads to miscarriages, premature births and even the brain development of the newborn if left unnoticed.

 The thyroid is the central processing system of the human body.
 Therefore, any malfunctioning of the gland can critically affect the functioning of other organs as well.
 That is why physicians recommend doing a preventive clinical test to detect hyperthyroidism even those who may not have any visible symptoms of this ailment.

-Now, the test is critically important for a pregnant woman, especially during the initial months of pregnancy, because at this point the life of the foetus depends on the mother’s thyroid gland as it takes normally three months for the foetus to develop its own.

 Therefore, the growth, especially the brain development of the foetus, depends on the healthy thyroid condition of the would-be mother.
-This is why doing a preventive diagnosis for thyroid among pregnant women assumes importance.
+This is why doing a preventive diagnosis for thyroid among pregnant women is important.
 It is a matter of life and death for the newborn.

 The incidence of defective functioning of the thyroid gland in a would-be mother can lead to unfortunate but avoidable incidences.
 This may include miscarriages, and premature births and even affect the brain development of the newborn.
-But don’t be alarmed.
-Thyroid malfunctioning is curable and proper medication on time can prevent any unfortunate incidence.
+But, thyroid malfunctioning is curable and proper medication on time can prevent any unfortunate incidence.
 After all, as the adage goes, prevention is better than cure.